nellymaw/google-sheet-password-vault/README.md

 - Passed the code through a PEP8 linter and confirmed that there are no errors.
 - Given invalid inputs, passwords too long or too short, and inputs that shouldn't be used.
 - Tested in my local terminal.

-- Had it tested through Heroku by third-party.
+I Had it tested through Heroku by a third-party.

 ## Bugs
 ### Solved Bugs